-If realised, the Boreal Bioref biorefinery will launch the operations of an entire bioeconomy and circular economy system in Kemijärvi.
+If realised, the Boreal Bioref biorefinery will launch the operations of an entire bioeconomy and circular economy ecosystem in Kemijärvi.
 The plant will generate effluents such as energy, sugars, ash and various extracts, all of which are planned to be utilised completely.
-The Forestin bio-industrial park will be realised to serve this purpose, and it will host new operators close to the Boreal Bioref plant.
+The Forestin eco-industrial park will be realised to serve this purpose, and it will host new operators close to the Boreal Bioref plant.

 The planning of the project is currently in its final stages.
 The Regional State Administrative Agency for Northern Finland (PsAVI) has given its decision on Boreal Bioref Ltd’s environmental and water permit.
 Company also applied for an exceptional permit to start the construction work.
 PsAVI made an affirmative decision in accordance with the application.
 The final investment decision will be made as soon as possible.